Akbar Hashemi Rafsanjani: Presidency (1989–1997)

 Rafsanjani's presidency reportedly began on 16 August 1989. adopted an "economy-first" policy, supporting a privatization policy against more state-owned economic tendencies in the Islamic Republic.
 Another source describes his administration as "economically liberal, politically authoritarian, and philosophically traditional" which put him in confrontation with more radical deputies in the majority in the Majles of Iran.

 As president, Rafsanjani was credited with spurring Iran's reconstruction following the 1980–88 war with Iraq.
 His reforms, despite attempting to curb the powers of the ultra-conservatives, failed to do so, and the Iranian Revolutionary Guards received increasing power from Khamenei during his presidency.
 He was also accused of corruption by both conservatives and reformists, and was known for tough crackdowns on dissent.

 Domestic policy

 Rafsanjani advocated a free-market economy.
 With the state's coffers full, Rafsanjani pursued an economic liberalization policy.
 Rafsanjani's support for a deal with the United States over Iran's nuclear program and his free-market economic policies contrasted with Mahmoud Ahmadinejad and his allies, who advocate maintaining a hard line against Western intervention in the Middle East while pursuing a policy of economic redistribution to Iran's poor.
 By espousing World Bank inspired structural adjustment policies, Rafsanjani desired a modern industrial-based economy integrated into the global economy.
+Rafsanjani was critical of state intervention in the economy.

 Rafsanjani urged universities to cooperate with industries.
 Turning to the quick pace of developments in today's world, he said that with "the world constantly changing, we should adjust ourselves to the conditions of our lifetime and make decisions according to present circumstances".
 Among the projects he initiated are Islamic Azad University.